alexanderguzhva/smalltopk/article/main5.md

 Intel Xeon 4th gen vs AMD Zen 4 vs Graviton 3

 All benchmarks were conducted on cloud machines, which is a PITA.
-For an ideal reproducible results, one needs to get a dedicated machine, turn off hyper-threading in BIOS, lock the frequency, disable background processes, etc. (more details [here](https://rigtorp.se/low-latency-guide/)) In our Gray Cloudy Reality we have to run a baseline test and then immediately a candidate one, maybe several times, and we need to make sure that baseline results are somewhat reproducible.
+For ideal reproducible results, one needs to get a dedicated machine, turn off hyper-threading in BIOS, lock the frequency, disable background processes, etc. (more details [here](https://rigtorp.se/low-latency-guide/)).
+In our Gray Cloudy Reality we have to run a baseline test and then immediately a candidate one, maybe several times, and we need to make sure that baseline results are somewhat reproducible.

 So, all results contain some noise, which is related to the measurements conducted on cloud-based machines.